BraulioV/Truffle-dog/README.md

 The agent implements a map of the world.
 This map is a matrix of $n\times n$ size, comoposed of `cell_data_`. `cell_data_` is a struct that stores if the cell is a wall or not, the size of the truffle (if there's a truffle in this cell), when was the last time that the cell was read (a cell is read when the agent has sniffed it) and when was the last time that the agent pass over that cell.
 This is used to build a map of our world and improves the search of our truffles.

-Also, the agent has knowledge of the last action performed, his orientation (North: 0, East: 1, South:2 and West:3), if he hit a wall or not (`bump_` boolean), his position on the map, the truffle size of the cell and an interger that count the time to sniff on a `cell_data_`.
+Also, the agent has knowledge of the last action performed, his orientation (North: 0, East: 1, South:2 and West:3), if he hit a wall or not (`bump_` boolean), his position on the map, the truffle size of the cell and an interger that limit the time that the agent has to sniff on a `cell_data_`.

 These are the actions that the agent can perform: